 Josephson Engineering OSSDISK stereo microphone baffle

-Josephson OSS Disk in stock for immediate shipment!
+Josephson OSS Disk - Special Order not in stock

 The OSS technique (OSS = optimum stereo signal)

 The idea of a new microphone arrangement is the result of the dissatisfaction about the sound of usual music recordings, which has made itself felt during the course of thousands of recording sessions.
 Almost any sound engineer knows how it feels when the recording does not sound like he imagines it should, despite the use of a lot of microphones.
 In such a case, i.e., if the technical expenditure cannot be increased meaningfully, one should start again and look for a new recording concept.
 The present recording technique of electronic music has grown out of the basic arrangement of using two microphones (stereophonics).
 Since the recordings with only two microphones normally are not satisfactory, additional supporting microphones — often a large number of them — are used.
 Therefore, the solution of the problems has to start with the two insufficient main microphones.
 On the one hand, the stereo main microphone arrangement must guarantee an optimum sound; and, on the other hand, it must provide the correct stereo signal for reproduction via two loudspeakers in the room.
 The procedure for the conception of the OSS technique was therefore as follows:

 I. Selection of suitable microphones